 WHAT DOES IT ALL MEAN (editorial):

 Unless Permian sets the tempo with a time-consuming ball control ground game, this one could easily turn into an offensive shootout in the first half.
 The longer the game draws out in the third quarter, the more the advantage will favor the Panthers.
-The fourth quarter still heavily favors the Black Cats.
+The fourth quarter still heavily favors Mojo.

 On several occasions this season, the Frenship defense was guilty of over pursuing play-action screens over the middle.
-They also seemed soft covering skinny post routes in the five game videos I’ve watched… so far.
+They also seemed soft covering skinny post routes in the five game videos I’ve watched.
+Come on.
+It’s Halloween… the Black Cats are going to be giving the Tigers some bad luck.

 This week’s thought for the Hub City Kitties: